TENS for pain relief

 Unfortunately, for some people it is not helpful or they find the sensation too unpleasant.
 In our clinics we encourage people to change the sensation to suit them, but it may not work as people’s experience of pain is diverse.

 People should NOT use TENS if they have epilepsy, a heart rhythm disorder, a pacemaker fitted or if they are pregnant (except for pain relief during labour).
 If you are unsure, speak to your healthcare professional.

 As far as we can tell, the TENS machine can be used for all pain conditions, providing there is no health reason preventing its use.
-However, it can be difficult if you have many pain sites or more widespread pain, such as fibromyalgia syndrome.
-This is mainly because the pain can move and vary throughout the day, so you end up chasing after the pain with the TENS machine.
+However, it can be difficult if you have many pain sites especially if the pain can move and vary throughout the day, so you end up chasing after the pain with the TENS machine.